East Arkansas Community College

 East Arkansas Community College (EACC) is a public community college in Forrest City, Arkansas.
-EACC provides higher education at its main campus in Forrest City as well as one satellite location in Wynne, Arkansas?Wynne.
+EACC provides higher education at its main campus in Forrest City as well as one satellite location in Wynne.

 EACC is accredited by the Higher Learning Commission.
 Its primary service area includes Cross, Lee, Monroe, St. Francis, and Woodruff counties.

 History

 In 1968, citizens of St. Francis County created a college committee out of a desire and need for a community college.
 At the time, the closest schools were in Memphis, Tennessee, and Jonesboro, Arkansas.
 The Crowley's Ridge Community College Corporation received approval for its initial charter the following year.

 In 1971, Betty Jo Hodges donated $25,000 to the organization enabling it to purchase approximately 40 acres of land in Forrest City, Arkansas.
 Two years later, the Arkansas Board of Higher Education announced that St. Francis County had met the requirements necessary to form a community college district.
 On November 8 of the same year, voters approved the proposal to initiate a four-mill tax to finance construction of the college.

 The college began holding classes on August 26, 1974.
 It had 684 students enrolled for its initial semester.

 In 2005, the school opened an extension center in Wynne, Arkansas.

 In 2017, the Arkansas General Assembly passed Act 636, which laid out the process for merging EACC and the nearby Crowley's Ridge Technical Institute (CRTI).
 On July 31, 2017, the Arkansas Higher Education Coordinating Board voted for the merger, and EACC assumed the property, personnel, and funding of CRTI.